AbdullahAlqudiry/LaraProtectId/README.md

 Note that: You can use [implicit model binding](https://laravel.com/docs/master/routing#implicit-binding) too.
 You don't have to do anything, it works automatically!

-Just typehint models and they are automatically resolved.

 #### Installation
 ```bash
 composer require alqudiry/lara-protect-id